egorsmkv/opensource-in-companies/README.md

-# A list of used open source project in companies
+# A list of used open source projects in companies

 * Dropbox Paper: https://paper.dropbox.com/static/oss.pdf